 If a photo recovery software is unable to detect the storage devices e.g. SD card, hard drive, etc. where your lost photos used to be saved, then the software is useless.
 We did find several programs that are designed for restoring pictures from a PC hard drive only (NOT external media).
 In short, the best photo recovery software should support popular media storage devices.

 Software UI/UX is another important factor we consider.
 Some programs are poorly designed and even look alike, we knock them out because they are probably white-labeled products (except the brand name, everything else in the program looks extremely similar or exactly identical).
 Also, we have to admit that we prefer GUI software than command line tools.
 But we do include PhotoRec on our list because it’s free.

 If a Windows photo recovery software is not compatible with the latest Windows 10, or a Mac photo recovery app can’t be run under macOS Mojave or Catalina, we have to think twice before including it on our recommended list.

-The Best Photo Recovery Software in 2019: Our Picks
+Best Photo Recovery Software in 2020: Our Picks

 1. PhotoRec (Windows/Mac/Linux)

 Don’t be fooled by its name, PhotoRec not only retrieves photos and media files, but it also can recover numerous file formats including ZIP, Office, PDF, HTML and many more (full tech-specific is here).
 It’s free to download and use on Windows, macOS, and Linux.
 However, the learning curve for handling the program might hold many people away as it’s a command-line tool (above is its main interface).
 So, the photo recovery program is best for computer people who are comfortable running on DOS environment.
 However, if you are willing to spend a bit of time following this official tutorial, chances are you will learn how to use it and maybe recover your lost pictures.

 2. Stellar Photo Recovery (Windows/Mac)